Why do ratings matter?

 Pickleball Canada website contains an excellent description of the skills you must master for each rating level.

 There will be a nominal charge to the member for the player's initial Rating Clinic.
-The club partially subsidises the Rating Clinic fee for a member's initial Rating Clinic each year.
-Further and subsequent Ratings Clinics later in the same year are the choice and responsibility of the member.
+The club partially subsidies the fee for a member's first Rating Clinic each year.
+Subsequent Ratings Clinics later in the same year are the choice and responsibility of the member.